simonseyock/uprocess/README.md

 * ``uprocess.processText(text, extDefines, includeDir)``

   ``text`` is a string to be processed. ``extDefines`` is an object containing external defines which affect the processing as if they were set via the ``#define`` command. ``includeDir`` is the directory all includes inside the text are made relative to.
-Includepaths inside of included files are relative to the path to the file they occur in.
+Includepaths inside of included files are relative to the path to the file file they occur in.

 * ``uprocess.DEBUG``